AWARD-WINNING, HANDCRAFTED WINES

 We take tremendous pride not only in the quality of our wines, but also in the quality of the process.
 Most of our wines are produced from fruit harvested at our Cerro Santo estate vineyard in northeast Lubbock County, which is largely hand-tended.
 Our aim is to produce the highest quality grapes possible in order to ensure that our wines are not only high quality as well, but authentic and faithful manifestations of the land from which they came.

-Our dedication to quality and authenticity, paired with the 30-year knowledge and expertise of our veteran winemaker, Manual Lechuga, has garnered dozens of prestigious awards for Adelphos Cellars wines within the past three years, further proving that Texas is capable of making truly word-class wines.
+Our dedication to quality and authenticity, paired with the 30-year knowledge and expertise of our veteran winemaker, Manual Lechuga, has garnered dozens of prestigious awards for Adelphos Cellars wines within the past three years, further proving that Texas is capable of making truly world-class wines.

 Our name is derived from the Greek word "adelphos" (αδελφός), which means brother.
 It carries the idea of close and caring relationships, encompassing both family bonds and friendships: relationships that prioritize deeper, more lasting connection over surface-level concerns.

 The idea of Adelphos Cellars began three decades ago in a small West Texas town where the term "brother" was manifested in the bonding of several families whose lives became intertwined.
-Three families developed a brotherhood that outlasted changes in family situation and the passing of time, and persisted until it was possible to realize their dream of planting vineyards which would grow the high-quality wine grapes they knew the High Plains could produce, and making lovingly crafted wines which are a testament to both this special land and their special bond.
+These families developed a brotherhood that outlasted changes in family situation and the passing of time, and persisted until it was possible to realize their dream of planting vineyards which would grow the high-quality wine grapes they knew the High Plains could produce, and making lovingly crafted wines which are a testament to both this special land and their special bond.